macleginn/bivaltyp/content/languages/descriptions/Serbian.md

 # {{ language_external }}
-Contributed by Anastasia (Leonidovna) Makarova.
+Contributed by Anastasia Escher.
 The data were gathered in 2013.

 ## How to cite
-> Makarova, Anastasia.
+> Escher, Anastasia.
 2023.
 Bivalent patterns in {{ language_external}}.
 > In: Say, Sergey (ed.).
 BivalTyp: Typological database of bivalent verbs and their encoding frames.
 > St. Petersburg: Institute for Linguistic Studies, RAS.
 > (Data first published on {{ initial_release_date }};